daveio/.baseline/rules.md

 Read `CLAUDE.md` and `README.md` for more information about the project if present.
 Update them as changes are made.

+There is a collection of rules which may assist you in `/Users/dave/src/github.com/daveio/_baseline/rules/rules-mdc`.

 ## Shell

 - You are operating in the `fish` shell.